 The drawing looks a but too flat, though.
 Let’s see if we can do something about that.

 Let’s break those flat surfaces with some lines for details and shading.

 Let’s start with the fold lines: two folds on the hat, and the triple line inside the waving arm elbow.

 Now some shading: short lines on lower the tip of the hat, under the bent elbow, on the trousers and on the shoes.

-And finally, a few more lines to add extra detail: fur on the pompom, random hair lines on the beard and moustache and some texture on the bag.
+And finally, a few more lines to add extra detail: the fur on the pompom, random hair lines on the beard and moustache and some texture on the bag.
 Last we thicken the soles of the boots and we are done.

-How to draw Santa: Complete outline
+How to draw Santa: finished outline drawing

-How to draw Santa: Coloured in
+How to draw Santa: finished drawing coloured-in

 All the fur trimming on the hat, coat, boots and mittens, as well as the mittens themselves, are white.
 We have again used the trick from drawing a snowman and added shaded areas in light blue, to suggest some volume.

 The boots and the sack are a dark yellow – the same colour for the leather boots as well as the hessian sack, to add some contrast to the red and white.